kfirufk/word2number/README.md

     f = converter.Words2Number("one-million two hundred thousand")
     fmt.Println(f) // should return 1200000
-	s = converter.ReplaceNumbersInWordForm("take one glass and pour one and a half cups of sugar in it")
-	// should return "take 1 glass and pour 1.5 cups of sugar in it" fa = converter.Words2NumberArray("take one glass and pour one and a half cups of sugar in it")
+	s = converter.ReplaceNumbersInWordForm("take one glass and pour one and a half cups of sugar in it") fmt.Println(s) // should return "take 1 glass and pour 1.5 cups of sugar in it" fa = converter.Words2NumberArray("take one glass and pour one and a half cups of sugar in it") fmt.Println(fa) // {1,1.5}
-	// should return []float64{1,1.5}
-	f = converter.Words2Number("take one glass and pour one and a half cups of sugar in it")
-	// this should return 2.5 since it sums 1 and 1.5
+	f = converter.Words2Number("take one glass and pour one and a half cups of sugar in it") fmt.Println(f) // this should return 2.5 since it sums 1 and 1.5

 }
 ```